BV and BFV for the H-twisted Poisson sigma model: Twisted Poisson sigma models

 These are of the first class, i.e.\ forming a coisotropic submanifold in the (infinite-dimensional) phase space, precisely according to \eqref{PiPi} \cite{Klimcik-Strobl} (cf. also \cite{Alekseev-Strobl} for a more general and detailed discussion of such constrained systems).
 An explicit calculation yields

 where $f^{ij}_k$ are again the structure functions of our Lie algebroid, see equations \eqref{f} and \eqref{ijE} above, pulled back here by $X \colon S^1 \to M$.
-According to the fact that the theory is parametrization invariant and ``topological'', the Hamiltonian is a combination of the constraints only and vanishes on-shell:
+According to the fact that the theory is parametrization invariant and ``topological'', the Hamiltonian is a combination of the constraints and vanishes on-shell, i.e.\ on the constraint surface: